aditya-prabhu-udupi/aditya-prabhu-udupi/README.md

 - Third year B.Tech student in Robotics and Artificial Intelligence at NMAM Institute of Technology, Nitte
 - Learning and building with Python, JavaScript, HTML, CSS, and basic web development tools
-- Currently exploring Natural Language Processing (NLP) to understand how machines process and generate human language
+- Currently exploring Machine Learning to understand how systems learn patterns from data and make intelligent decisions.
 - Interested in using AI to build useful tools with simple interfaces
 - Open to internships or collaboration in AI or web development